Centroid Approximation with Multidimensional Approximate Agreement Protocols: Model and Definitions

 \subsection{Multidimensional approximate agreement}

-In this work we design deterministic algorithms that solve multidimensional approximate agreement: \begin{definition}[Multidimensional approximate agreement] Given $n$ nodes, up to $t$ of which can be \byzadj, the goal is to design a deterministic distributed algorithm that satisfies: \begin{description}[noitemsep,topsep=3pt] \item[$\varepsilon$-Agreement:] Every correct node decides on a vector s.t.\ any two vectors of correct nodes are at a Euclidean distance of at most $\varepsilon$ from each other. \item[Strong Validity:] If all correct nodes started with the same input vector, they should agree on this vector as their output. \item[Termination:] Every correct node terminates after a finite number of rounds. \end{description} \end{definition}
+In this work, we design deterministic algorithms that solve multidimensional approximate agreement; every node thereby executes the same algorithm: \begin{definition}[Multidimensional approximate agreement] Given $n$ nodes, up to $t$ of which can be \byzadj, the goal is to design a deterministic distributed algorithm that satisfies: \begin{description}[noitemsep,topsep=3pt] \item[$\varepsilon$-Agreement:] Every correct node decides on a vector s.t.\ any two vectors of correct nodes are at a Euclidean distance of at most $\varepsilon$ from each other. \item[Strong Validity:] If all correct nodes started with the same input vector, they should agree on this vector as their output. \item[Termination:] Every correct node terminates after a finite number of rounds. \end{description} \end{definition}

 The strong validity condition was originally introduced in the definition of the consensus problem~\cite{10.1145/800221.806706,10.1007/BFb0040405,BrachaRB} and it is widely used in the literature~\cite{63511,abraham_et_al:LIPIcs.DISC.2017.41,civit2022byzantine, 8548057}.
 Sometimes, a weaker version of validity is considered in the literature~\cite{civit2022byzantine,civit2021polygraph,yin2019hotstuff}, called the weak validity condition.
 This validity condition has been used for $k$-set agreement~\cite{10.1145/301308.301368} and BFT protocols~\cite{civit2021polygraph, yin2019hotstuff}.